Accessibility Tools and Technologies

-- Orca - The screen reader of the GNOME Desktop
+- The Orca screen reader

 We devote significant time participating in the communities in which we work, engaging end users as partners in the development process and collaborating with other teams to achieve the most consistent and compelling user interaction possible.

 Our developers have a combined 20 years of experience in accessibility, with diverse backgrounds ranging from Computer Science to Special Education.
 Having an interdisciplinary team with expertise in all aspects of accessibility implementations makes it possible to deliver a truly integrated solution.